Kiran7007/Interview-Preparation/docs/android.md

 ): Response<Unit>
 ```

-Interview Answer:
-> Retrofit uploads files with a multipart request containing a file part and optional text parts.
 ---
 ## How do `FLAG_ACTIVITY_CLEAR_TOP` and `FLAG_ACTIVITY_CLEAR_TASK` differ?
 - `CLEAR_TOP` returns to an existing activity and removes activities above it.
 - `CLEAR_TASK` clears the whole task and must be used with `NEW_TASK` when starting the replacement activity.
 - Use them deliberately for logout, deep links, and authentication flows.

-Interview Answer:
-> `CLEAR_TOP` trims part of the stack; `CLEAR_TASK` removes the complete task stack.
 ---
 ## How do you access data through a `ContentProvider`?
 - A provider exposes data through URI-based `query`, `insert`, `update`, and `delete` operations.